 Most classes will be taken alongside J.D. students.
 Many LL.M. students choose several of the first-year J.D. courses, such as Criminal Law, Civil Procedure, and Torts.
 Most classes are lectures, but you may also take some seminar courses, which have smaller class sizes and are discussion-based.

 Exams are held at the end of each semester following the last day of classes.
 Exams are written and may consist of essays, multiple choice questions, or a combination of both.
 Your professor will provide details regarding the exam format.
-If you attended an institution for your undergraduate education where English is not the primary language used, you will be given additional time to complete your exam.
+If you attended an institution for your undergraduate education where English is not the primary language used, you may be eligible for additional time to complete your exam.

 Grading Policy for LL.M.
 Students